-The creator modeled the statue after his very own canine companion and still lives in the surrounding neighborhood.
+The creator modeled this statue after his very own canine companion and still lives in the surrounding neighborhood.

 So if You Feel Lucky:

-Swing by the statue and you might catch a glimpse of the real-life muse relieving himself on a nearby by the street pole.
+Swing by the statue and you might catch a glimpse of the artist’s real-life muse relieving himself on a nearby street pole.

 11. Temple of Human Passions

-Located in the beautiful Cinquantenaire Park, this temple is open one hour a day (and closed Mondays)
+Located in the beautiful Cinquantenaire Park, this temple is open for only one

 Why the limited visitation?